VedangSavadi/ToDoList/README.md

    - Click on `keys` tab in the clients section and set the key and store passwords and click on `generate certificate`.
    - Copy the `certificate` which is the client secret key and add it to the `client_secrets.json` file.

-   **NOTE:** If you change the name of the realm and client ID then you can do the necessary changes in the `client_secrets.json` file.
+   **NOTE:** If you change the name of the realm and client ID then you have to do the necessary changes in the `client_secrets.json` file.

 6. **Run the App:**
    - In VSCode terminal, run the following commands: